deciob/know/modules/004-consuming-amd-modules.md

 Need to cover these topics, too:

-- anonymous modules
+- anonymous modules, when to use them

 - rules when loaders revert to url logic
 	- curl.js: leading /
 	- requirejs: .js extension

-- contrast with node
+- contrast with node id resolution

-- pseudo-modules: require, exports, module
+- pseudo-modules: require, exports, module, global